kzahedi/librnn/README.txt

 	3.1 General
 		- Currently the chosen implementation has to be determined at compile time.
+		- No install routine (make install).
+Will be available with version 0.2

 	3.2 WinXP
 		- WinXP: In order for the testcases to run, the libraries must be copied manually